hbc/NGS-Data-Analysis-long-course/sessionI/lessons/04_loops_and_scripts.md

 done
 ```

 If you've noticed, we slipped a new `grep` flag `-H` in there.
 This flag will report the filename along with the match string.
-This is useful for when we generate the summary file.
+This is useful since we are appending the results to a log summary file.

 Exit out of `vim`, and voila!
 You now have a script you can use to assess the quality of all your new datasets.
 Your finished script, complete with comments, should look like the following: